DhyanMPatel/Js-Vnnovate/JavaScript/23_Network Request/intro.md

   - `options` – optional parameters: method, headers etc.
 - without `options`, this is simple `GET` request, downloading a content of URL.

+# Note

+- Getting a Response is a 2-step Process

+  1. An object of Response class cantaining "Status" & "ok" properties.
+  2. After that we need to call another method to access the body in different formats.

-- Request Properties like
+- Request Properties like (1st then)

   - `ok`- return `true` if HTTP-status is 200-299.
   - `status` - if HTTP-status return 200.

 - `Response` provides multiple promise-based methods to access body in various formats.
+(2nd then)

   - `responsce.json()` - return as json.
   - `responce.text()` - return as text format